klueska/nvkind/shell/README.md

 # Examples of how to run `kind` with GPUs

-This repo provides examples / tooling to run `kind` clusters with access to GPUs.
+This package provides examples / tooling to run `kind` clusters with access to GPUs.

 Unfortunately, running `kind` with access to GPUs is not very straightforward.
 There is no standard way to inject GPUs support into a `kind` worker node, and